Ttanasart-pt/PXC-doc/readme.md

 - Page can begins with number to force ordering.
 Number needs to ends with underscore `_` before the actual name.

 `styles.css` will be copy to `docs/styles.css` automatically. `src` directory is hardlinked to the `docs/src` (not sure how github deal with hardlink)

-## Generate node data

-`gen/node.py` script generates documentation based on PXC source code.
-Before running it, modify `scriptDir` to point to your script directory.